guptasu/mixer/doc/dev/adapter-development-walkthrough.md

 This concludes the implementation part of the adapter code.
 Next steps show how  plug an adapter into a build of Mixer and to verify your code's behaviour.

-# Step 5: Plug adapter into the Mixer
+# Step 5: Plug adapter into the Mixer.

 Update the //adapter/BUILD file to add the new 'mysampleadapter' into the Mixers Adapter inventory.